-Client route between parking area and consulting room No specific risks relating to route which is 100% in the open air.
+Client route between parking area and consulting room - no specific risks relating to route which is 100% in the open air.

 Consulting room specific risks - The consulting room is sited within a listed building which has a narrower than standard doorway.
 The consulting area is compact, and maintaining consistent 2 metre separation is not possible.
 Ventilation of the room is limited to leaving the door open - where possible - but this does not lead to any through air currents dispersing any breathing droplets away from either client or therapist.

-Provision of dedicated client Hand Sanitising Station under cover in the lightwell - Non contact dispenser for alcohol sanitiser sited on a small table.
+Provision of dedicated client Hand Sanitising Station under cover in the lightwell - non contact dispenser for alcohol sanitiser sited on a small table.

 Cleansing and sanitising with alcohol sanitiser of all identified points for virus transmission by contact - before and after each client visit.

-Use of On-Line session for Initial Consultations and Extended Client First Appointments - All Initial consultations will take place on-line or by phone call.
+Use of online session for Initial Consultations and Extended Client First Appointments - All Initial consultations will take place online or by phone call.
 There is no additional benefit for either client or therapist to conducting these in-person.

-Regular Client 60 Minute Sessions - Provision of PPE and PPE use by Client and Therapist - The basic requirement for hypnotherapy is that the therapist has clear sight of the client's face and ideally upper body and hands - in order to read non-verbal communication cues.
+Regular Client 60 Minute Sessions - provision of PPE and PPE use by client and therapist.
+The basic requirement for Hypnotherapy is that the therapist has clear sight of the client's face and, ideally, upper body and hands - in order to read non-verbal communication cues.
 Accordingly, to minimise airborne and droplet borne transmission, both therapist and client will wear clear visors throughout the session.
 Facemasks cannot be used as these conceal important visual cues.

 Teenagers - All sessions will be organised as per adult sessions - the risks can be adequately communicated to this group - so are not enhanced.
 On-line sessions will be used where parental presence is required or requested by the teenager.

-Childrens' Sessions - In most cases, for the present these will be held as on-line sessions only.
+Children - In most cases, for the present these will be held as on-line sessions only.

-There are some quite significant advantages to on-line therapy for children which parents might not at first appreciate
+There are some quite significant advantages to online therapy for children which parents might not at first appreciate.

 Zoom offers the ability for both parents to be observers in the session regardless of their location.

-As a therapist it is easier for me to see the point at which a child 'detaches' from therapy on-line and I can more easily change 'tack' to re-engage their attention.
+As a therapist, it is easier for me to see the point at which a child 'detaches' from therapy online and I can more easily change 'tack' to re-engage their attention.

 Additional Mitigation Strategies - under review.
 Provision of gloves as an additional measure to avoid contamination by hands within the consulting room.